 Site owners don't have to worry about learning a programming language.
-They interact with the site through an easy-to-use content management system or CMS.
-Database-driven websites are more complex to design, but can be much easier for you to maintain your site's content than a static HTML web site.
+They interact with the site through a content management system (CMS).
+Database-driven websites are more complex to design, but can be much easier for you to maintain your site's content than a static HTML website.

 WordPress is a Content Management System (CMS)

 WordPress is an example of a Content Management System that is part of a database-driven website.

 - Database-driven websites using a CMS such as Wordpress have admin panels with user-friendly interfaces where you can manage the site content.

 - You can add, edit, or delete info by yourself.